 Vice President and Dean of Campus Life, 120 Boylston Street, 4th floor, 617-824-8640

-The Center for Health and Wellness collaborates with other Student Affairs professionals and utilizes resources from a variety of campus departments and community organizations to coordinate student health and wellness programming.
+The Emerson Wellness Center collaborates with other Student Affairs professionals and utilizes resources from a variety of campus departments and community organizations to coordinate student health and wellness programming.
 Topics include alcohol and other drug use and abuse, sexual assault, HIV and AIDS, sexually transmitted diseases, body image and eating disorders, and various other topics.
 The wellness education coordinator seeks to increase education and awareness concerning these issues with the goals of reducing problems associated with them and promoting activities that contribute to a healthy community.
 Programming focuses on responsible decision making and empowerment through knowledge.